-The draft revenue budget for 2021/22 has been drafted taking cognisance of SPT's and our partners' priorities and links planned spend to desired outcomes, but also the current external environment which all have been faced with throughout 2020.
+The proposed revenue budget for 2021/22 has been prepared taking cognisance of SPT's and our partners' priorities and links planned spend to desired outcomes, but also the current external environment which all have been faced with throughout 2020 and continue into 2021.
 The financial challenges continue and SPT continues to work with local authorities and Transport Scotland to bring about a stable financial position.

-Significant reductions have been built into the SPT budget and assuming a level of Covid income support grant from Scottish Government, a balanced budget will be prepared.
+Significant reductions have been built into the SPT budget and assuming a level of Covid income support grant from Scottish Government, a balanced budget has been prepared.
 However, members are advised that should income support grant not be available to the level assumed at this stage, it will be necessary to revisit the budget assumptions particularly with regard to the support for bus and subway fund contributions.

-6. Committee Action
+6. Partnership Action